Daniel-Fauland/CNN_Image_Classification_Generator/README.md

 **GUI version:** Select the path to the images you want to predict as well as the checkpoint path and labels path.

 **Make sure your prediction data fulfills the following conditions:**
-- The *predict_data* directory / your desired directory (if you use the GUI version) contains only images and no other files.
+- The *predict_data* directory / your desired directory (if you use the GUI version) has the same folder structure and folder names as your training directory and each folder contains only images.
 - All images are either **'.png'** or **'.jpg'** or **'.jpeg'**
 - The file names contain only the following characters: **'a-z A-Z 0-9 _ - + . \*'**
-- There are no subfolders within this directory.

 ## Change the predefined model structure